Galazzo-Brothers/Carlton.Base/src/Components/README.md

 - **Carlton.Core.Components.Lab:** Explore and experiment with the components in a live application using Carlton.Core.Components.Lab.
 This test lab project provides a playground environment where you can interact with the components, tweak their settings, and see how they behave in different scenarios.

-- **Layouts:** In addition to individual components, this repository includes a folder for layouts built on top of Carlton.Core.Components.
-These layouts provide pre-designed UI structures that you can easily plug into your applications, saving you time and effort in designing and styling your interfaces.

 Whether you're building a simple prototype or a complex enterprise application, Carlton.Core.Components offers a robust foundation for your Blazor projects.
 Dive in, explore the components, and accelerate your development workflow with Carlton.Core.Components.

 ## Contents